mgharvey/genomics_workshop/README.md

     -rf BadCigar
 ```

 WE NOW HAVE A FINAL PHASED, FILTERED VCF FILE OF SNPS ("All_SNPs_phased.vcf")!
-This serves as the basis (with minor formatting tweaks) for the input into many programs like Structure, adegenet, EEMS, etc. This is where most folks will stop.
+This serves as the basis (with minor formatting tweaks) for the input into many programs like Structure, adegenet, EEMS, etc (see some examples in the "Converters" folder).
+This is where most folks will stop.
 However, to analyze whole sequences from each locus (for e.g. phylogenetics/phylogeography) we may want to produce multi-sequence alignments.
 That process is described below (but needs updating).